Page Reviewed / Updated - Apr. 2019

 Personal caregivers can aid participants with their bathing, dressing, and hygiene, among other routine tasks.
 In addition to personal care services to help participants with their activities of daily living, the PCA program pays for subscriptions to Personal Emergency Response services, meal preparation and clean up, access to adult day care programs, modifications to their living quarters, assistive equipment, and wellness coaching.

-A recent change to this program has added a new benefit called Adult Family Living which we have written about extensively here.
+A recent change to this program is an added benefit called Adult Family Living which we have written about extensively here.

-More information about the PCA program can be found on the CT Medicaid website or by downloading the Waiver Application.
+More information about the PCA program can be found here or by downloading the Waiver Application.
 Be aware that the latter is not intended for consumers, but still provides extensive details about the program.

 Interested applicants can call the state Department of Social Services at 1-800-445-5394.
-Persons can also go the Department’s website to check their eligibility and apply using their online application tool.
-This program is available throughout Connecticut but it is not considered an entitlement program and waiting lists of several months are common.
+Persons can also go the Department’s website to check their eligibility and apply via the online application tool.
+This program is available throughout Connecticut but it is not considered an entitlement program.
+This means that enrollment slots are limited, and unfortunately, waiting lists of several months are common.